Why should I earn a Certificate in Faculty Preparation for Higher Education?

 - Hands on experience connecting educational theory with classroom practice

-- Opportunity to grow their professional network through interaction with HSU instructors, mentors on college campuses and fellow students in program
+- Opportunity to grow their professional network through interaction with Humboldt instructors, mentors on college campuses and fellow students in program

 - A portfolio of professional artifacts for use in future job applications.